obg-wrm/ANTICS/README.md

 # ANTICS
+Advancing Novel imaging Technologies and data analyses in order to understand Interior ocean Carbon Storage.

 How can we use imaging to improve measurements of organic carbon storage in the ocean?

 Herein lies computationally relevant information to the ANTICS project.
 With state-of-the-art camera systems and the implementation